-As an example of how this could be used, when a 4 Picture-By-Picture mode is selected each screen window quadrant can display a different type of Color Vision emulation for the same video signal, or even different video signal inputs.
+As an example of how this could be used, a 4 Picture-By-Picture mode could be selected, and each screen window quadrant displays a different type of Color Vision emulation for the same video signal, or even different video signal inputs.
 This would allow simultaneous checking of different types of human color vision deficiencies.